Color The Block

 Through partnerships with organizations like the California Department of Food and Agriculture’s Community Garden Project and Worldreader’s Agricultural Literacy Program, we strive to address systemic inequities and empower individuals from diverse backgrounds to participate in our programs and initiatives.

-The $300,000 grant from CDFA’s Community Garden Project enables us to expand access to community gardening spaces, particularly in underserved neighborhoods, and provide resources and support to individuals who may face barriers to participation.
+Our funding from CDFA’s Community Garden Project enables us to expand access to community gardening spaces, particularly in underserved neighborhoods, and provide resources and support to individuals who may face barriers to participation.
 This funding allows us to create inclusive environments where people of all backgrounds can connect with nature, grow healthy food, and build community.

 Additionally, with leased space of .4 acres for our community garden, we can provide a welcoming and accessible environment for individuals of all backgrounds to come together, cultivate their own food, and engage in meaningful community-building activities.